pambonian/cyberspy2087/README.md

 - [Download Cyberspy: 2087](#)

-*Note: The game is in demo phase and is intended as a demonstration of FPS features in Unity.
+*Note: The game is a feature showcase and is intended as a demonstration of FPS features in Unity.
 It does not feature a complete game loop and ends after level 3.*

 ## About the Game